Ting007/TestStutter/README.md

-## White Box Testing for a Java program Stutter
+## White Box Testing for a Java program Stutter.java
 #### use Eclipse's build-in JUnit implementation to write JUnit 4 test cases for Stutter.java
 #### install Jacoco to facilitate generation of a code coverage report.
 down load the depository into a eclipse workspace </br>